Lawsuit filed in fatal crash that killed mother and four children

 WICHITA, Kan.
-(KSNW) – A lawsuit has been filed on Wednesday in connection with that crash that killed five people last Friday in western Sedgwick County.
+(KSNW) – A lawsuit has been filed on Wednesday in connection with that crash that killed five people in western Sedgwick County last Friday.

 The victims in the fatal crash included Jessica Noel, 32; Anaiah Brady, 10; Jeffrey Thompson III, 4; Hank Thompson, 4-month-old; and Mack Thompson, 1.
 Police say Mack Thomson died in the hospital the morning following Friday’s crash.